Do you prefer any major?

 If I applied last year, do I have to send in an entire application?

 Yes.
 Regis University participates in the common application (PTCAS).
 Therefore, all reapplicants will need to submit new complete applications via the PTCAS system.
-The application for the Fall 2014 start will be available starting July 2, 2013.

 What are my chances of being accepted into the program (if I have a low GPA, or GRE)?